lambdaclass/concrete/ROADMAP.md

     (`counterexample`, `tested_by_property_failure`, `oracle_failure`, etc.),
     replay command, and the original tool provenance.
 Wire `scripts/tests/check_counterexample_regressions.sh` with one SMT overflow
-    witness, one property-test contract witness, and one oracle mismatch.
-The gate must fail if a future refactor turns the same counterexample into `proved_*` without changing the checked fixture expectation.
+    witness, one property-test contract witness, one oracle mismatch, one fuzzer/differential mismatch, one runtime-trap witness, and one proof failure/minimized obligation witness.
+The
+    gate must fail if a future refactor turns the same counterexample into `proved_*` without changing the checked fixture expectation.
 12a.
 Add **observed contract inference from tests** as an explicit non-proof
      on-ramp to specs.

+     Deliverable: `concrete infer-contracts <target> --from-tests --json`
-Given a set of passing tests or property cases, the tool may propose candidate preconditions/postconditions/invariants and mark them `observed_only` / `suggested_contract`, never `proved`.
-Reports must show the sample size, generator profile, counterexamples tried, and the command needed to promote the suggestion into a checked contract/proof obligation.
+     proposes candidate preconditions, postconditions, or invariants from passing tests/property cases.
+Every output fact is marked `observed_only` / `suggested_contract`, never `proved`.

+     Reports must show sample size, generator profile, counterexamples tried, surviving mutants if any, and the command needed to promote the suggestion into a checked contract/proof obligation.
 Gates: infer a useful range postcondition from tests; reject or mark weak a vacuous suggestion; prove a mutated implementation can invalidate the observed claim; and ensure no inferred contract upgrades evidence without a separate proof or policy-approved assumption.
 13. Add spec provenance and adequacy facts to audit/release bundles: spec name, source standard or paper, independent reference if any, test-vector set, reviewer, review date, assumptions, and evidence class